 Catch Some Live Music in Austin

-Austin, Texas is known as The Live Music Capital of the World so you have to add this to your Texas bucket list!
+Austin, Texas, is known as The Live Music Capital of the World, so add this to your Texas bucket list!

 Eat at Whataburger

 Whataburger is a Texas icon.
 This fast-food burger joint has been serving up hamburgers for generations.

 Since the opening of the first Whataburger in Corpus Christi in 1950, the chain has become a Texas legend.